MikaelaMacMahon/dogsheep-beta/README.md

 * A&A = A
 * A|A = A

 These rules can be applied to expressions with and without brackets.

-Some example use cases, with the corresponding output is provided below:
+### Authentication
+There are two registerd users: bob and jake.
+Both are granted different role-based access to features of the application.
+Logins will time out after 10min and redirect to the login page.

+### Encryption
+The password of the users are encrypted in the login client before being passed to the user.
+The token (displayed in the URL) is encrypted on the server side before it is passed to the front end.
+It is also decrypted within each subsequent REST api call to authenticate the user.

 ### Rest API
 A rest API it utilized to interface between the frontend and backend.
 This includes the use of three methods and three endpoints:
+#### POST Authentcation
+Get authenticated
+ - /localhost:8080/authenticate
+#### GET Redirect
+Get page.html data and redirect to main page
+ - /localhost:8080/authenticate
 #### POST Expression
+Post expressions
  - /localhost:8080/api/boolean/simplify
 #### Get Steps
-Return simplification steps*
+Return simplification steps
 - /localhost:8080/api/boolean/simplify/:id/steps
 #### Get Result
 Return result of simplification